Object Operation APIs

 export interface IWinControl extends IWinContainer {

-click(x?: number, y?: number, mousekey?: number): Promise<void>;
+click(x?: number, y?: number, mousekey?: MouseKey): Promise<void>;

-dblClick(x?: number, y?: number, mousekey?: number): Promise<void>;
+dblClick(x?: number, y?: number, mousekey?: MouseKey): Promise<void>;

 wheel(value: number): Promise<void>;

-exists(time: number): Promise<boolean>;
+exists(time?: number): Promise<boolean>;

-hScroll(value: any): Promise<void>;
+hScroll(value: number | ScrollAmount): Promise<void>;

-vScroll(value: any): Promise<void>;
+vScroll(value: number | ScrollAmount): Promise<void>;

-property(propertyIds: PropertyIds): Promise<string | boolean | number>;
+property(propertyIds: PropertyIds | string): Promise<string | boolean | number | Rect>;

-drop(x?: number, y?: number): Promise<void>;
+drop(x?: number, y?: number, seconds?: number): Promise<void>;

 drag(x?: number, y?: number): Promise<void>;